 Bureau of Energy Resources

 Office of Energy Programs

-Frank Ettensohn serves as senior petroleum geologist and science advisor in ENR/EGA/EP.
-He follows international developments in conventional and unconventional gas for his office and does country-based assessments on the availability of unconventional gas resources, including shale gas, coalbed methane and tight sands.
-In addition to supporting the ENR team, he advises colleagues in State regional bureaus and other governmental agencies about the geological controls on gas occurrence, development of unconventional gas resources and energy governance.
-Dr. Ettensohn’s main focus has been on the possibilities of worldwide shale-gas development and the resulting implications for energy security.
+Frank Ettensohn served as senior petroleum geologist and science advisor in ENR/EGA/EP.
+He followed international developments in conventional and unconventional gas for his office and did country-based assessments on the availability of unconventional gas resources, including shale gas, coalbed methane and tight sands.
+In addition to supporting the ENR team, he advised colleagues in State regional bureaus and other governmental agencies about the geological controls on gas occurrence, development of unconventional gas resources and energy governance.
+Dr. Ettensohn’s main focus was on the possibilities of worldwide shale-gas development and the resulting implications for energy security.